• JP | EN

 Long cellulose fiber reinforced grades

-Segregation Under verification 40% at most Long Cellulose Fiber Reinforced Released to market Learn more
+Segregation Under verification Max.
+40% Long cellulose fiber Released to market Learn more

 DURACON® POM